yhan/payment.gateway.checkout.com/README.md

    will better resist burst situation.
 As explained in [Command handling asynchrony](#Design)).

 ### 2. Retry and Circuit breaker
    When bank API is unavailable or unusually slow, there is no reason to continuously consume I/O resource creating internal back pressure on Gateway.
-After have retried several times, Gateway should open the circuit and buffer the temporarily failed `PaymentRequest`s.
-Should also have dedicated thread to reprocess these pending requests.
-(Now what is naively implemented is, when the following request succeed to contact bank API, close the circuit).
+After have retried several times, Gateway should open the circuit and buffer the temporarily failed `PaymentRequest`s into a queue.

+   We should also have dedicated thread to reprocess these pending requests.
+   Now what is naively implemented is, when the following request succeed to contact bank API, close the circuit.

+   In edge case: after have closed the circuit breaker, the dequeued `Payment request` fails again for whatever reason, the failed request will be, again enqueued to the buffer.

-   > Circuit breaking, as it is concerns a specific bank.
-We should have one circuit breaker per `AcquiringBank`.
+   Circuit breaking, as it is concerns a specific bank.
+The implementation is one circuit breaker per `AcquiringBank`.

 ## Tests
 I have done in solution: